How to Apply

 In order to apply to graduate studies at Western, it is important that you understand the essential elements of the Western graduate school application.
 No application will be considered until it is complete.
 The responsibility rests with the applicant to ensure that all documents (e.g., transcripts, letters of recommendation, test results such as TOEFL scores, GRE scores) are submitted by the program’s deadline for application.

-Students may apply at any time, up to eleven months before their anticipated program start date.
+Students may apply at any time.
 Applications for admission in September are considered as early as October of the previous year, and financial resources are distributed to successful applicants on a first-come, first-served basis.
 Applicants are therefore encouraged to apply early.

 Department deadlines for all application materials are two weeks prior to the start date of each term.
 We encourage all applicants to have their application materials in earlier whenever possible, as spaces in the program are limited by available resources.